-How to make a cell phone case by Yourself?
+How to make your own phone case from scratch?

-However, making a phone case can be more comfortable and easy than it seems.
+However, making your own phone case from scratch can be more comfortable and easy than it seems.
 If so, then you can easily make phone cases at home using a felt or silicone and hot glue.

 Using black ink, sketch and crop the pattern of your phone along with the marked delineation and mask the pattern to the rear of the phone

 b) Swaddle your phone with stiff translucent paper:

 Sever the size of the paper twice your phone.
 Position your phone on top.
 The screen should point down.
 Swaddle the severed paper around the verges and sides of your phone and support both with tape.
 The top and base of the phone should be supported as well with the tape.